rwyatt19/veda-config-ghg/e2e/README.md

 ## Usage

-Test data for this suite is handled in a fixture located in e2e/testFixture.ts  To use this suite after updating, first update the fixture file to include the following:
+Test data for this suite is handled in a json located in e2e/testData.json.
+To use this suite after updating, first update the file to include the following:

 - A list of partner logos you would like to check render correctly
 - A list of catalog titles you would like to check exist on the catalogs page (Partial titles are OK)

 ## Updating Tests

 If the layout of a page changes, then the tests may no longer be able to interact with locators.
 These locators are defined in the Page Objects defined in `/e2e/pages`.
-The Playwright framewok provides multiple ways to choose elements to interact with.
+The Playwright framework provides multiple ways to choose elements to interact with.
 The recomended ones are defined in the [Playwright documentation](https://playwright.dev/docs/locators#quick-guide).

 Any new pages will need to have new page objects created and then imported into the `basePage.ts` file following th format of existing pages.
 This allows all tests to reference the page.